vfarcic/cncf-demo/manuscript/gitops/argocd.md

 kubectl apply --filename argocd/project.yaml

-# Create a Schemahero Application definition and store it in the infra folder
+# Create a SchemaHero Application definition and store it in the infra folder

 ls -1 schema-hero